Nsit-Atai: Politics

-The current chairman of Nsit Atai local Government Area is Rt.Hon.Emem Ibanga.
-She is the first female chairman of the local Government Area and a two term Chairman.
+The current chairman of Nsit Atai Local Government Area is Rt.
+Hon.
+Emem Ibanga.
+She is the first female chairman of the Local Government Area and a two term chairman.
 She is from Ikot Akpabio Village in Afaha Ndisiak which is a sub-clan of the Afaha clan.
 She holds a bachelor's degree in political science and public administration.
+In 2020, she was suspended for gross misconduct of funds but was later reinstated by the Akwa Ibom State House assembly.

 People

 Nsit Atai People are Ibibio outlined extraction with Ibibio language as the main spoken language.
 Cultural influences include Ekpo, Ekong, Eko-ong Utah, Egre and other traditional dances.